05 Jul Payments Compliance 101 for VARs, Gateways, and ISVs

 How does BASYS Processing handle PCI?

 At BASYS Processing we do everything we can to assist you in keeping you and your customers’ information safe and secure.
 We separate ourselves from our competitors by having an in-house PCI Compliance Team, based at our home office in Lenexa, KS.
 Our compliance specialists are thoroughly trained on the latest version of PCI DSS.
 We pro-actively contact our merchants and specifically speak with them regarding PCI Compliance.
-We are here to answer questions from our partners, and our merchants, and to protect the interests and information of our partners, our merchants, and their customers.
+Our in-house PCI Compliance Team is here to answer questions, and to protect the interests and information of our partners, our merchants, and their customers.

 BASYS Processing as a business partner